 Scenario analysis must be carried out in the first year in which the requirements apply to the scheme, and at least every three years thereafter.
+Whenever trustees undertake fresh scenario analysis, the triennial cycle is automatically reset.
 Where a scheme has both DB and DC sections, separate scenario analysis will be required for both the DB section(s) and the DC default fund(s).

 Scenario analysis is a well-established tool for understanding possible alternative futures and developing strategic plans that are more flexible or robust to a range of plausible future states.
-Pension schemes can use scenario analysis to assess their scheme's resilience to climaterelated risks and opportunities, including:
+Pension schemes can use scenario analysis to assess their scheme's resilience to climate-related risks and opportunities, including:

-- asset-side changes such as potential earnings impairment or enhancement of companies in which they invest and to whom they lend - for example, as a result of transition policies, demand changes, physical impacts, and other factors such as litigation risks - in the case of DB schemes, liability-side changes such as inflation, interest rates, longevity and the strength of the sponsoring employer covenant.
+- asset-side changes such as potential earnings impairment or enhancement of companies in which they invest and to whom they lend for example, as a result of transition policies, demand changes, physical impacts, and other factors such as litigation risks - in the case of DB schemes, liability-side changes such as inflation, interest rates, longevity and the strength of the sponsoring employer covenant.

-Carrying out climate scenario analysis is a key element of the new draft regulations and a required element of reporting for schemes in scope.
+Carrying out climate scenario analysis is a key element of the new regulations and a required element of reporting for schemes in scope.